Clinical Nutrition Student Handbook

 Setting up email account

-Once you've spoken to your advisor about semester classes and he/she has confirmed that you have been cleared by the registrar to register online, log into MY NYIT.
+Once you've spoken to your advisor about semester classes and they have confirmed that you have been cleared by the registrar to register online, log into my.nyit (it is also accessible via the homepage, nyit.edu -> click on Current Students in the top meu -> my.NYIT).
 Use the Schedule Planner tool to prepare your schedule.
 Send your selected schedule to your shopping cart and follow the steps to complete your course registration.
 If you have difficulty, you can contact the Enrollment Services Center or Dr. Haar at email@example.com.

-While any add/drop changes can be done through NYIT Connect as well, please note that withdrawal from courses CANNOT be done over NYIT Connect after the second week of the semester.
-You must inform your instructor of your desire to withdraw and the instructor with assistance of the department completes the procedure.
+While any add/drop changes can be done through the Student Service HUB as well, please note that withdrawal from courses CANNOT be done over the Student Service HUB after the second week of the semester.
+You must inform your instructor of your desire to withdraw from the course according to the NYIT Withdrawal policy.

 Satisfy your Tuition Bill